 Stories and novels use ellipses to a very different effect.
 An ellipsis can demonstrate a pause in dialogue, a pause in narrative, or a character or a narrator trailing off.

-The format of these ellipses is not subject to formal guidelines; three dots followed by a space is usually appropriate.
+The format of these ellipses is typically to add a space between each dot.